 When I talk to my students one of the biggest concerns that I hear, is that they don’t have enough real projects and that the study projects are not good enough.
-They have fears that the portfolio is not long enough, or that it’s not as beautiful as what they see online, or that they didn’t have enough people to participate in their surveys or personas etc. For me however all of this is secondary as sure, you need to be able to showcase the work, but how about in situations where you are not allowed to show your work.
+They have fears that the portfolio is not long enough, or that it’s not as beautiful as what they see online, or that they didn’t have enough people to participate in their surveys or personas etc. For me, however, all of this is secondary.
+Sure, you need to be able to showcase the work, but how about in situations where you are not allowed to show your work.
 How do you then showcase who you are?
-In the end it’s pretty much the same for all.
+In the end, it’s pretty much the same for all.

 Show what you can, but focus on who you are.
 Focus on your story.